morpheusthewhite/nordpy/README.md

 Then run `install.sh`

+If you have a dual monitor setup you may also want to install `screeninfo` (`pip3 install --user screeninfo`) to correct window centering.

 ### Installing with support for obfuscated servers

 At the launch of the installation script you will be asked